 With all these changes, my mind was also clearer.
 I was more intentional, and with that, a better person for my family.
 No longer did I ignore a beautiful moment when my daughter is dancing in front of me because I was busy reading an article or editing a picture.
 I took incredible in-the-moment pictures because I wasn’t worrying about how it would look when I posted them.
 My conversations with my wife were so much more creative, aspirational and exciting as we moved away from discussing current events and topical news.
 I felt much more present.

 Stay without social media or return to the apps?

 Even though I originally felt I wasn’t THAT MUCH engrained in social media, removing myself from it showed me just how much it was seeping its way through my life.

 So what are my next steps?
 As much as I have enjoyed this journey, I don’t know if it’s sustainable for me.

 One key thing that was missing was the sense of connection I felt with some people.
 Although much of the “social” part of social media has been lost, some people I connected with on social media were not people I could just call or text with.
-As much as I could say I didn’t need surface level connections with people in that way, it wasn’t the case.
+As much as I could say I didn’t need surface-level connections with people in that way, it wasn’t the case.
 I found myself wanting to know what was going on in their lives, their families and their adventures.
 I missed out on celebrating major life moments for others.
 Ironically, the motivation for self-improvement I received from some really inspiring people was also now missing in my life.

-So now that hard part has come:
+So now the hard part has come: